-- > TEU:box ratio of 1.60, increasing to 1.70 by 2030 under some scenarios - > Terminal operating hours of 8,505 hours per year - A seasonality factor of 10% (berth) or 15% (yard) to be applied to maximum capacity calculations to allow for seasonal fluctuations, in order to determine optimum annual capacity - Capacity to be established based on existing terminal berthlines, yard storage and operating regimes, with the inclusion of the 71m extension of WDE berthline currently underway
+- > TEU:box ratio of 1.60, increasing to 1.70 by 2030 under some scenarios - > Terminal operating hours 24 hours per day, 360 days per year - A capacity factor of 15% to be applied to maximum capacity calculations to allow for peaking and fluctuations, in order to determine optimum annual capacity - Capacity to be established based on existing terminal berthlines, yard storage and operating regimes, with the inclusion of the 71m extension of WDE berthline currently underway

-- An average of two (2) Ship-to-Shore (STS) cranes work on vessels up to 5,000 TEU, three (3) cranes on vessels between 5,000-9,000 TEU, and four (4) cranes on vessels over 9,000 TEU - Whilst the actual number of STS cranes and deployment is a commercial decision by stevedores and assumed to not be a limiting factor, there is a practical limitation to crane spacing.
-This is assumed to be as follows: - o Minimum achievable crane spacing of 90m - A gross STS crane rate of 27gmph to reflect current Pom-wide rates, with additional scenarios tested under increased rates in the future - > Total time at berth consists of vessel productive time (as per above) as well as an assumed three (3) hours of non-productive time for each vessel visit for mooring/de-mooring etc. - Yard utilisation assumed to be 80% - Dry stack heights assumed as 3.2 (straddle) and 5 (ASC).
+- An average of two (2) Ship-to-Shore (STS) cranes work on vessels up to 5,000 TEU, three (3) cranes on vessels between 5,000-9,000 TEU, and four (4) cranes on vessels over 9,000 TEU - Whilst the actual number of STS cranes and deployment is a commercial decision by stevedores and assumed to not be a limiting factor, there is a practical limitation to crane spacing and STS crane annual productivity.
+This is assumed to be as follows: - o Minimum achievable crane spacing of 90m - Maximum STS crane productivity of 140,000 to 180,000 TEU/crane/annum tested under varying scenarios - A gross STS crane rate of 27gmph to reflect current Pom-wide rates, with additional scenarios tested under increased rates in the future - > Total time at berth consists of vessel productive time (as per above) as well as an assumed three (3) hours of non-productive time for each vessel visit for mooring/de-mooring etc. - Yard utilisation assumed to be 80% - Dry stack heights assumed as 3.2 (straddle) and 5 (ASC).
 This reflects the ability for straddle terminals to convert to 1 over 3 straddles at some stage.
-Reefer stack heights assumed to be 2 (straddle) and 5 (ASC). - > The following values have been assumed for dwell times which are considered reflective of an efficient gateway terminal. - o Import (Full): 1.5 2.5 days (Scenarios assume 2 days) - Export (Full): 4 6 days (Scenarios assume 5 days) - o Empties: 2 4 days (Scenarios assumes 3 days)
+Reefer stack heights assumed to be 2 (straddle) and 5 (ASC). - The following values have been assumed for dwell times which are considered reflective of an efficient gateway terminal. - o Import (Full): 1.5 2.5 days (Scenarios assume 2 days) - Export (Full): 4 6 days (Scenarios assume 5 days)

+Empties: 2 - 4 days (Scenarios assumes 3 days)

-- o Transhipment: 2 days - Sate modelling has been undertaken assuming existing gate infrastructure, and processing times of 60-90 seconds/truck at ingates.
+Transhipment: 2 days

+Sate modelling has been undertaken assuming existing gate infrastructure, and processing times of 60-90 seconds/truck at ingates.
 However, as requested by PoM, gate capacity is not considered a limiting factor due to the relative ease of increasing gate numbers.